Node.js Async Iterators: for await...of, Streams, and Backpressure

 Memory with events.on()

-If you're worried about this, consider using a readable stream with for await...of instead of events.on().
+If that risk applies to the source you are consuming, use a readable stream with for await...of instead of events.on().
 Streams have backpressure built in.
-Or implement a custom queue with a bounded buffer and explicit flow control, as shown in the queue section above.
+Another option is a custom queue with a bounded buffer and explicit flow control, as shown in the queue section above.

 for await...of with Non-Async Iterables

-A detail from the spec: for await...of works with regular (sync) iterables too.
+There is one final edge of the protocol to account for. for await...of also works with regular sync iterables.
 If the object has Symbol.iterator but no Symbol.asyncIterator, the loop falls back to the sync protocol and wraps each { value, done } result in Promise.resolve().
 This means you can write for await (const item of [1, 2, 3]) and it works.
 Each value gets awaited.
-If any value is a promise, it gets resolved before the loop body runs.
+If any value is a promise, it resolves before the loop body runs.

-But there's rarely a good reason to do this.
+There is rarely a good reason to do this for ordinary sync data.
 Using for await...of on a sync iterable adds a microtask hop per iteration for no benefit.
-It's occasionally useful when you have an array of promises and want to process them sequentially as they resolve:
+It is occasionally useful when you have an array of promises and want ordered consumption:

 const promises = urls.map(url => fetch(url));